-During the period under review, the Council modified the mandates of 5 of the 12 existing peacekeeping operations.
-The most significant changes concerned provisions on the protection of civilians, human rights in joint operations with national security forces, electoral support, gender- and conflict-sensitive analysis in the work of missions and the use of strategic communications.
+During the period under review, the Council modified the mandates of five of the 12 existing peacekeeping operations.
+The most significant changes concerned provisions on the protection of civilians, human rights and joint operations with national security forces, electoral support, gender and conflict-sensitive analysis in the work of missions and the use of strategic communications.

-In the light of the deteriorating security situations in north and central Mali and the eastern Democratic Republic of the Congo and intercommunal violence in South Sudan in 2022, the Council modified the tasks relating to the protection of civilians and support to national security forces by MINUSMA, MONUSCO and UNMISS.
-Specifically, the Council added new language to the protection mandate of MONUSCO by requesting the Mission to take all necessary measures to ensure effective, timely, dynamic and integrated protection of civilians by preventing, deterring and stopping all armed groups and local militias from inflicting violence on the populations.
-5 Furthermore, the Council introduced new language on the obligation of MINUSMA and MONUSCO to ensure that their security support was provided in strict compliance with the United Nations human rights due diligence policy.
-6 Similarly, the Council stressed the requirement for UNMISS to operate at all times consistent with the policy in its coordination with police services, security and government institutions and civil society actors in relevant and protection-focused activities.7
+In light of the deteriorating security situations in north and central Mali and the eastern Democratic Republic of the Congo and inter-communal violence in South Sudan in 2022, the Council modified the tasks relating to the protection of civilians and support to national security forces by MINUSMA, MONUSCO and UNMISS.
+Specifically, the Council added new language to the protection mandate of MONUSCO by requesting the Mission to take all necessary measures to ensure effective, timely, dynamic and integrated protection of civilians by preventing, deterring and stopping all armed groups and local militias.
+Further, the Council introduced new language on the obligation of MINUSMA and MONUSCO to ensure that their security support was provided in strict compliance with the United Nations human rights due diligence policy.
+Similarly, the Council stressed the requirement for UNMISS to operate at all times consistent with the policy in its coordination with police services, security and Government institutions and civil society actors in relevant and protection-focused activities.

-The Council expanded the human rights mandate of UNMISS to include two new elements.
-First, UNMISS was requested to ensure that monitoring, analysis and reporting arrangements relating to conflict-related sexual violence served to promote action to deter, prevent and respond to such violence.8 Second, the Council requested UNMISS to include capacity-building in its coordination, information-sharing and technical support for international, regional and national mechanisms and relevant stakeholders engaged in monitoring, investigating and reporting on violations of international humanitarian law and human rights violations and abuses.9
+The Council expanded the human rights mandate of UNMISS with two new elements.
+First, UNMISS was requested to ensure that arrangements for the monitoring, analysis and reporting on conflict-related sexual violence served to promote action to deter, prevent and